kelseyalderman/DIY-Explorer/README.md

 ## User Story

-As I user interested in "do it yourself" (DIY) projects, I would like an application that allows me to save my projects, explore ideas, and interact with projects created by other users.
+As a user interested in "do it yourself" (DIY) projects, I would like an application that allows me to save my projects, explore ideas, and interact with projects created by other users.
 When on the homepage, I am presented with a list of DIY projects posted by other users to explore.
 When I am logged in, I have the option to comment on projects or save them to my profile.
 When on my profile page, I see a list of saved projects that link me directly to the post, a list of projects I have posted, and a form to create a new project.

 ## Features